Beer (100 Ml) and Roasted Broiled or Baked Chicken (100 G)

 How to consume beer, roasted broiled or baked chicken without glucose spikes

-Drink plenty of water before and during your meal to assist in the digestion and metabolism of carbohydrates.
+Drink plenty of water before and during your meal to aid digestion and help maintain blood sugar levels.

 Find Glucose response for your favourite foods